danielharrell/does_music_move/does_music_move.md

 time, that happens too rapidly for us to detect.
-But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, in which there *is* a motion to see.
+But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.
-When we see something move, all we see, true, is that something occupies different places at different times.
+When we see something move, on this answer, all we indeed see is that something occupies different places at different times.
 Still, there turn out to be more such places---infinitely more, in fact---than we could ever arrange from one to the next, as if on